 The first session is all about getting ready to quit and the second session a week or so later is the main stop smoking session.
 A third session is there should someone need it and this is available for up to 12 months after the main stop smoking session.
 I also provide useful information (see links in this page), self-assessment exercises and a self-hypnosis recording to support the work we do together.

 I find that, like most people, smokers don’t like to be told what to do.
 So this means they need to stop because they want to, that it is their own choice taken freely.
-I also find that most smokers know full well that it is not good for their health and are well aware of the risks and the damage it causes to their bodies, skin and appearance, to say nothing of the damage to their pocket (if you want to remind yourself of some facts about smoking please click here and you can also click here for information about what is in tobacco.
+I also find that most smokers know full well that it is not good for their health and are well aware of the risks and the damage it causes to their bodies, skin and appearance, to say nothing of the damage to their pocket (if you want to remind yourself of some facts about smoking please click here – these facts are drawn from the Britsh Lung Foundation and NHS UK).

 Most smokers wish that they had never started smoking in the first place.
 Just ask yourself, if you could go back in time, would you start smoking, knowing what you know now and feeling as you do now?
 Smokers don’t choose to smoke any more than alcoholics choose to become alcoholics: they just become lured into a trap.